borkshop/kni/README.md

 The End.
 ```

-To run an Inkblot, use the command-line interactive reader:
+To run an Kni, use the command-line interactive reader:

 ```
-❯ inkblot hello.ink
+❯ kni hello.kni
 Hello, "World!"
 1. Say, "Hello".
 2. Say, "Farewell."